How to properly use

 chlorine than is necessary for your pool, under current

 conditions.
-Level above 150 PPM are considered too high and
+CYA levels above 50 PPM should be considered too high and

 been helpful.